2019 Open Book Poetry Competition

 Sheila McMullin is the author of daughterrarium, winner of the 2016 Cleveland State University Poetry Center First Book Prize chosen by Daniel Borzutzky.
 She co-edited the collections Humans of Ballou and The Day Tajon Got Shot from Shout Mouse Press.
 She is a community organizer working with youth to amplify their voices through storytelling and civic participation.
 She holds an M.F.A. from George Mason University and volunteers to maintain the free little libraries in her neighborhood.
 Find more about her writing, editing, and activism online at www.moonspitpoetry.com.

 1. Manuscripts are eligible for the Open Book Poetry Competition if the author has published at least one full-length collection of original poetry in English of 48 pages or more with a press run of at least 500 copies.
 Translations are not eligible. ** This competition is not open to first books. **

 2. Intimate friends, relatives, or current and former students of the panel of the judges are not eligible to submit.
 Faculty, staff, students, and alumni of Cleveland State University or the Northeast Ohio MFA Program (NEOMFA) are not eligible to submit their work.

 Guidelines & Notes

-2. Multiple submissions are welcome and simultaneous submissions are acceptable (please inform us if the manuscript is accepted elsewhere).
+2. Multiple submissions are welcome and simultaneous submissions are acceptable (please inform us immediately if the manuscript is accepted elsewhere).

-3. The CSU Poetry Center reserves the right to consider all entrants for publication; a list of winners and finalists will be posted on the Poetry Center website in late summer/early fall of 2017.
+3. The CSU Poetry Center reserves the right to consider all entrants for publication; a list of winners and finalists will be posted on the Poetry Center website in late summer/early fall of 2019.

 3. Email email@example.com with any further questions.